| Version: | 0.2.1 |

 Description

-extracts estimated model coefficients of class. coefficients
+coef extracts estimated model coefficients of class. coefficients is an alias for it.

 Usage